The Manchurian Candidate

-The Manchurian Candidate is a novel by Richard Condon, first published in 1959.
-It is a political thriller about the son of a prominent U.S. political family who is brainwashed into being an unwitting assassin for a communist conspiracy.
-The novel has twice been adapted into a feature film with the same title: the first was released in 1962 and the second in 2004.
+The Manchurian Candidate (1959), by Richard Condon, is a political thriller about the son of a prominent U.S. political family who is brainwashed into being an unwitting assassin for a Communist conspiracy.
+The novel has been adapted into a feature film twice; the first is The Manchurian Candidate (1962), which deals with anti-communist hysteria in U.S. politics, and the second is The Manchurian Candidate (2004), which deals with corporate interference in the U.S. government.

 Plot summary

-Major Ben Marco, Sergeant Raymond Shaw, and the rest of their infantry platoon are captured by an elite Soviet commando unit during the Korean War in 1952.
-They are taken to Manchuria, and brainwashed into believing Shaw saved their lives in combat – for which Shaw is subsequently awarded the Medal of Honor.
+Major Ben Marco, Sergeant Raymond Shaw, and their infantry platoon are captured by a Soviet commando unit during the Korean War, in 1952.
+The captured POWs are taken to Manchuria, in China, where they are brainwashed to believe that Shaw saved their lives in combat — for which Shaw is awarded the Medal of Honor.

-After the war, Major Marco, now working as an intelligence officer, is transferred to New York and moves in with Sergeant Raymond Shaw, now working as a journalist.
-The brainwashing had convinced Marco that Raymond is a good friend and wonderful human being, but Marco knows in the back of his mind that it isn't true, that Raymond is "impossible to like."
-Marco has a knack for meeting women, and Raymond's apartment is suddenly filled with girls day and night.
-Raymond sleeps with some of the women; his captors had given him a "gift" of releasing his formerly suppressed libido.
-However, Raymond still pines for his true love, Jocelyn Jordan, whom he met the summer before going to Korea.
-Jocelyn is the daughter of Senator Thomas Jordan, a liberal opponent of Raymond's stepfather, the anti-Communist demagogue Senator Johnny Iselin.
-Raymond's ambitious mother Eleanor, who is the driving force behind her second husband's career, had therefore sabotaged Raymond's relationship with Jocelyn.
+After the war, Major Marco, now working as an intelligence officer, is transferred to New York and moves in with Shaw, now working as a journalist.
+The brainwashing had convinced Marco that Shaw is a good friend and wonderful human being, but Marco knows in the back of his mind that it isn't true, that Shaw is "impossible to like."
+Marco has a knack for meeting women, and Shaw's apartment is suddenly filled with girls day and night.
+Shaw sleeps with some of the women; his captors had given him a "gift" of releasing his formerly-suppressed libido.
+However, Shaw still pines for his true love, Jocelyn Jordan, whom he met the summer before going to Korea.
+Jocelyn is the daughter of Senator Thomas Jordan, a liberal opponent of Shaw's stepfather, the anti-Communist demagogue Senator Johnny Iselin.
+Shaw's ambitious mother Eleanor, who is the driving force behind her second husband's career, had therefore sabotaged her son's relationship with Jocelyn.

 Some time later, Marco begins suffering a recurring nightmare in which the seated platoon members are surrounded by a group of sweet old ladies who had been a part of their brainwashing.
-One of the ladies tells Sergeant Shaw to murder two of his platoon comrades, which Raymond does.
+One of the ladies tells Shaw to murder two of his platoon comrades, which he does.
 The backdrop with the old ladies changes back and forth between them and Chinese/Soviet intelligence officials.
-When Marco learns that another of the platoon's soldiers has been suffering the exact same nightmare, he starts looking into why this is happening.
+When Marco learns that another of the platoon's soldiers has been suffering the same nightmare, he starts looking into why this is happening.

 Some Communist officials arrive in New York to re-activate their conditioned assassin.
 The trigger phrase is "Why don't you pass the time by playing a little solitaire?"
-Raymond will then play cards until he turns over the queen of diamonds, which is the trigger card bringing him to his fully conditioned state.
-At this point Raymond, who is known to be a crack marksman, can be commanded to perform any act and will have no memory of it later.
-As a test, Raymond is assigned to kill his immediate superior at the newspaper, and does so.
+Shaw will then play cards until he turns over the queen of diamonds, which is the trigger card bringing him to his fully conditioned state.
+At this point Shaw, who is known to be a crack marksman, can be commanded to perform any act and will have no memory of it later.
+As a test, Shaw is assigned to kill his immediate superior at the newspaper, and does so.